 Accountancy has regular articles:

-XLTest is our spreadsheet auditing add-in to check the
+XLTest is our spreadsheet auditing add-in to check the structural

 integrity of a spreadsheet and produce both detailed documentation and

 colour maps highlighting anomalies.
+It can catalogue your

 inventory of spreadsheets on a local or network drive, showing file